dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-mac-aspnet.rst

 Coming soon: instructions for getting started with `Yeoman <http://yeoman.io>`_.

 `Download a sample Empty Web Site <https://github.com/aspnet/docs/>`_ to use with this article.
+Go to the aspnet/Home directory in github, and find samples directory <https://github.com/aspnet/Home/tree/dev/samples>, and find the version your working with.
+Then download the files from HelloWeb directory.
+As of this writing the version 1.0.0-beta6

 Developing ASP.NET Applications on a Mac With Visual Studio Code
 ----------------------------------------------------------------